mohamedkaram400/go-task-cli/README.md

 ---

-## 📄 License
+## 🛡️ License

-This project is open-source and licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.